nodejs/node/doc/api/worker_threads.md

 added: v10.5.0
 -->

+* Extends: {EventEmitter}

 The `Worker` class represents an independent JavaScript execution thread.
-This class inherits from `EventEmitter`, and most Node.js APIs are available inside of it.
+Most Node.js APIs are available inside of it.

 Notable differences inside a Worker environment are: